Offshore Racing 2025: When AI Surpasses F1 and Reinvents Sailing

 Where will we be in five years?

-Current trends paint a fairly clear horizon.
-Digital twins and adaptive foils will become the norm across all oceanic classes, not just exceptional prototypes.
-Generative AI — which writes text and produces images today — will tomorrow design hulls, appendages, rigs.
-As in automotive, where optimal shapes already emerge from algorithmic processes that the human eye would never have imagined.
+Current trends paint a fairly readable horizon.
+Digital twins and adaptive foils will become the norm across all ocean racing classes, not just on exceptional prototypes.
+Generative AI — the kind that writes text and produces images today — will tomorrow design hulls, appendages, and rigs.
+As in the automotive industry, where optimal shapes already emerge from algorithmic processes that the human eye would never have imagined.

 The convergence between offshore racing and commercial maritime will accelerate further.
 What equips an AC75 today will be found on a container ship in three to five years.
 Performance gains are measured in percentages; environmental gains, in millions of tons of CO₂.
-To follow this evolution in real time — and discover the dates of the next major technological showdowns — visit the Spencer calendar.
+To follow this evolution in real time — and discover the dates of the next great technological showdowns — head to the Spencer calendar.

 The paradox is striking.
-Sailing — that millennia-old sport where you harness the wind with lines and canvas — has become the absolute cutting edge of innovation in artificial intelligence applied to transportation.
+Sailing — this millennia-old sport where you harness the wind with lines and canvas — has become the absolute cutting edge of artificial intelligence applied to transport.
 Four engineers, 150 milliseconds of latency, nearly 400 million readings per race.
-And always, at the end of the chain, a crew that must read the water, sense the gust, commit the boat at the right moment.
+And always, at the end of the chain, a crew that must read the water, feel the gust, commit the boat at the right moment.

 AI doesn't replace the sailor.
 It gives them eyes where they were blind.